1) What is the WiA Mentoring Program?

 5) How are mentors and mentees matched?

 Members must first enroll as a mentor, mentee or both.
 During the enrollment process, members will select preferences for various demographics (including career stage, area of expertise, communication preference, etc.) to establish their personal criteria.
-These criteria will be the options available when searching for a mentor or mentee.
+These criteria will also be the options available when searching for a mentor or mentee.
 Choose specific and fitting criteria when searching to find your best match.
 6) What are the expectations of participants in this program?

 - The mentee’s goals should be meaningful to both parties.